BordneAI/BordneAI/README.md

 ### 🧠 About

-I'm **David Charles Bordne**, creator of **BordneAI** — an initiative focused on designing and implementing secure symbolic intelligence systems that are ethically aligned, memory-isolated, and fully traceable.
+I'm **Dave Bordne**, creator of **BordneAI** — an initiative focused on designing and implementing secure symbolic intelligence systems that are ethically aligned, memory-isolated, and fully traceable.
 My work is grounded in the belief that verifiability must precede capability.

 The flagship project of this initiative is the **BordneAI Ethical Operating System (EOS)**, a universal framework designed to bring this level of safety and verifiability to any major LLM platform, ensuring a future of responsible human-AI co-evolution.